-The Aquila School places pupils in the correct year group in accordance with their age on 31st August if starting school for the first time or in accordance with their year/grade progression, as per KHDA policy.
-To maintain equality and diversity in our classes, and to allow pupils to better support each other’s academic and social development, we place children in the class by considering nationality, language ability, gender, friendship and additional learning needs.
+The Aquila School places children in the correct year group in accordance with their age on 31st of August if starting school for the first time or in accordance with their year/grade progression, as per KHDA policy.
+To maintain equality and diversity in our classes, and to allow children to better support each other’s academic and social development, we place children in the class by considering nationality, language ability, gender, friendship and additional learning needs.

 The Aquila School is a co-educational school.